tenstorrent/ttnn-visualizer/docs/remote-querying.md

 # Remote Querying

-TTNN Visualizer includes the option to remotely query reports instead of syncing them to the local machine.
+TT-NN Visualizer includes the option to remotely query reports instead of syncing them to the local machine.

 ## Requirements